-Peeples is a mortgage inspector small business owner with over 10 years experience in real estate and housing.
+Peeples is a mortgage inspector and small business owner with over ten years of experience in real estate and housing.

 No Point in Starving Even if You Are Broke!

 So you have $20 to feed yourself with for the next week?
 Head to your local Walmart or discount store and go shopping.
 All the prices I have listed were at either Walmart or my local meat shop that quite often has drumsticks on sale anywhere from $0.99 to $1.99 per pound.
 Usually I get about four or five for a pound.
 You can always shred up one to use it in spaghetti or a salad.